hiway/amok/README.md

-# amok-python
+# Amok

-Peer to peer Personal Status Updates
+Peer-to-peer Ephemeral Status Updates

 - Amok uses distributed hash tables (DHT) to publish and subscribe to status updates
-- Status update is a short text message that is available to everyone who has subscribed to your account-id
+- Status update is a short text message that is available to everyone who has subscribed to your Amok ID
-- Account-id is hashed fingerprint of your public key
+- Amok ID is hashed fingerprint of your public key
 - Your public key signs the status so others can verify it is indeed you who posted the status
-- Share your account (id) with friends or general public
+- Share your Amok ID with friends or general public
-- Subscribe to accounts (id) to receive status updates
+- Subscribe to Amok ID to receive status updates
-- No servers, no signups, no databases, no tracking, no ads
+- No servers, no signups, no ads

+---

 ## Command-line interface: